-Welcome to the new Tucson Bird Count website.
-This portion of the site is currently under construction but the data entry and summaries of data is located under the Results and Data Entry Tab.
+Welcome to the new Tucson Bird Count website!
+Data entry and summaries are located under the Results and Data Entry Tab.

 Updates have been made to the data entry portion of the website that should improve the situation.
-If you do get an error while entering please do let me know!
+If you do get an error while entering please email Jennie at email@example.com

 Welcome to the Tucson Bird Count!